 Consumers have easy access to instruction manuals created at the very least in their own official EU language, in a readable, easy-to-understand fashion.
 For the sake of clarity and to facilitate their use, various linguistic versions are presented separately from each other.

-Multilingual translation: The translation must be clear, customized and easy to read.
+Multilingual translation: Technical translation should be clear, customized and easy to read

-All too often, we still see multilingual user manuals, with up to twenty languages on a single document at times!
-Two arguments are made to justify this:
+All too often, we still see multilingual user manuals with up to twenty languages on a single document!
+Two points are made to justify this:

 "practical" reasons.
 A single document, a single captioned diagram in every language;

 logistical reasons.
 At the time it is being packaged, we do not know the reader's nationality...).

 However, it is best that these practices end!
 Two main reasons:

 Environmental best practices, to limit the amount of paper needlessly wasted, which will go directly into the waste bin upon unpacking...